 The Sony Media Technology Center: set up jointly by Sony & WWI, is located at the WWI, Mumbai.
 Sony, the world’s largest M&E corporation, has recognised WWI as a leader in the Media & Entertainment sector globally, and chosen to partner with WWI for focusing on new and emerging technology in the fields of Digital Cinematography and 3D Stereoscopic Filmmaking.
 There are only 3 such centres in the world, the other 2 being in London & LA.
 The Mumbai SMTC is the only centre that is in partnership, while the other two are stand-alone centres.

 WWI has entered into a partnership with Google under which WWI hosts Asia’s second & India's first ‘YouTube Space’.
 Further, WWI runs Asia’s only ‘YouTube Educator Lab’ for teaching courses in content creation for digital platforms.

-Over 15% of the WWI’s film students are / have been international students – from USA, Canada, UK, Germany, Italy, France, China, UAE, Holland, Bermuda, Nigeria and several other countries.
+Over 20% of the WWI’s students have been international students – from USA, Canada, UK, Germany, Italy, France, China, UAE, Holland, Bermuda, Nigeria and several other countries.